Angus Johnson

 Originally clipping referred to the process of removing or "cutting away" parts of images that were outside a rectangular clipping window.
 However over time this process has been generalized to include clipping with non-rectangular windows, and to include union, difference and XOR boolean operations too.
 And in this library, instead of raster images being clipped, vector paths (subjects) are clipped with other (clip) vector paths that define the clipping regions.

-Paths are simply series of straight line segments.
-These are defined by series of 2D coordinates (points, vertices).
-Paths may be open (when their ends aren't joined) and are sometimes called polylines.
-Paths may also be closed with an explicit or implicit line segment joining the first and last vertices.
-(Only context will determine whether paths are open or closed.)
+Paths (see Path64 & PathD) are simply series of straight line segments.
+These are defined by series of 2D coordinates (aka points or vertices).
+Paths are open when their ends don't join together.
+And open paths are sometimes called polylines.
+Paths are closed when their ends do join (with an implicit line segment between the first and last vertices).
+Only context will determine whether paths are open or closed.
 Closed paths are often called polygons, but more accurately, they are simply the contours that outline polygon regions (see below).
 In this clipping library, subject paths in clipping operations may be open or closed, whereas clip paths must be closed.

 Simple polygons are formed by single closed paths that don't self-intersect.
-Complex polygons are any polygons that aren't simple, either because they self-intersect or because they require more than one path to define their enclosed "filling" regions.
+Complex polygons are polygons that aren't simple, whether because they self-intersect or because they require more than one path to define their enclosed "filling" regions.
 Polygon holes are any regions inside polygons that aren't filled.
-Holes are usually defined by inner polygon contours that are separate from and inside outer polygon contours.
+Holes are commonly defined by inner polygon contours that are separate from and inside outer polygon contours.
 While the filling region of a simple polygon is unambiguous, the filling region of a complex polygon is not.
-So, with complex polygons, additional information (i.e. a filling rule) is required to fully define which regions are filled, and which are not.
+So complex polygons require additional information (i.e. a filling rule) to fully define which regions are filled, and which are not.
 In 2D graphics, there are two commonly used filling rules - EvenOdd and NonZero.

-Clipping operations wills always return Positive oriented solutions (unless the Clipper object's ReverseSolution property has been enabled).
-This means that outer polygon contours will wind anti-clockwise and inner 'hole' contours will wind clockwise (in Cartesian coordinates).
-And it also means that filling in clipping solutions will comply with any FillRule except Negative filling.
+Clipping operations will always return Positive oriented solutions (unless the Clipper object's ReverseSolution property has been enabled).
+This means that outer polygon contours will wind anti-clockwise (in Cartesian coordinates), and inner hole contours will wind clockwise.
+And because paths in clipping solutions never intersect, both EvenOdd and NonZero filling would correctly apply to the solution, though it's usual to apply the same FillRule that was applied to the subject and clip paths during clipping.

 A lot of effort has gone into returning solutions close to their simplest forms, but there's no way to do this perfectly without significantly degrading performance.
 So there will, on occasions, be solutions with polygons that are touching.
-If this is problematic, then a follow up union operation will bring these solutions very close to their simplest forms.
+If this is problematic, then a follow up union operation should bring these solutions much closer to their simplest forms.

 The Clipper class's PreserveCollinear property only affects closed paths.
-Paths will sometimes contain consecutive collinear segments, where a shared vertex can be removed without altering path shape.
+Paths will sometimes contain consecutive collinear segments, where the shared vertex can be removed without altering path shape.
 Removing these vertices simplifies path definitions and is generally (but not always) preferred in clipping solutions.
-Nevertheless, 180 degree 'spikes' will always be removed from closed solutions.
+Nevertheless, where consecutive collinear segments create 180 degree 'spikes', these will always be removed from closed solutions.

 The library supports open path clipping, though only subject paths may be open.
 Given that open paths have no winding direction, vertex order in open path solutions will match the vertex order in their corresponding subject paths.